Submit FAQs Awards Usage Terms Contact

 </div>

 The DIV must carry an arbitrary but unique ID (ie: "paginatediv"), to help the script identify it in the final step below.
-Add this pagination code anywhere on the page as desired (ie: directly below the paginated content box in 1) above).
+Add this pagination code anywhere on the page as desired (ie: directly below the paginated content containers in Step 1 above).
 Inside this DIV you can customize the pagination interface in limitless ways, using a flexible template system to assign special meaning to various components inside it.
-See Virtual Pagination Documentation on a separate page for more info.
+See Virtual Pagination Documentation for more info.

 <script type="text/javascript">